 The Mojang Bug Tracker is the place where all bugs in Minecraft and other games created by Mojang Studios are reported, documented, and tracked.
 Please read the full guidelines very carefully before you proceed to create a bug report or participate on the bug tracker.

-If you need additional help with reporting a bug or have questions about the bug tracker, feel free to ask other players in the community by visiting our official Minecraft Discord, or visit one of the community sites linked here.
+If you need additional help with reporting a bug or have questions about the bug tracker, feel free to ask other players in the community by visiting our official Minecraft social channels, or visit one of the community sites linked here.

 Table of Contents